About Choro Camp

 The instructional program at Choro Camp New England is designed with several goals in mind:

-- We recognize choro as incorporating – and, in turn, influencing – other Brazilian musical genres.
-So we may include the study and enjoyment of samba, forró, frevo, etc.
+• We recognize choro as incorporating – and, in turn, influencing – other Brazilian musical genres.
+So we offer the option to study and enjoy related Brazilian genres, especially samba and forró.

 You will encounter a much wider variety of tunes over the course of camp, but for instructional purposes we’ll give close attention to a selection of 10 compositions that make up our Core Repertoire.
 Those tunes will be organized by their underlying rhythm – polca, maxixe, choro, samba, etc. – so participants get a good introduction to rhythms commonly used by choro composers and performers.